av-crypto-security/cloud-infrastructure/serverless-api-project/create-cloud-function.md

 ## Function Creation

-A serverless function named `my-function` is created.
+A serverless function named `cloud-function` is created.

 The function runtime environment is Python and the entrypoint is defined in the source file.